-I had my first attempts at photography nearly 7 years ago.
+I had my first attempts at photography nearly 8 years ago.
 I shot self portraits as part of a self-imposed recovery programme.
-I was struck by a lightning and this led me to have a brain stroke.
-I was paralysed from head to toes on the right hand side of my body.
+I was struck by a lightning and then I had a brain stroke.
+I was paralysed from head to toe on the right hand side of my body.
 And I lost the ability to speak and to understand my mother tongue.
 It did not last for a long time, but the consequences did.
 I recovered completely though.
 But it took me years to overcome the psychological side effects.
 I had to learn to match my body image to my real body.
 I had to understand that feeling asymetric was just a trick of the mind.
 I had to stop cropping my photos and discarding half of my face.
 But I got acquainted with a wonderful world, a world with no language, a world with no worries, where only the present moment was so vivid and so alive.

-Then I broadened my experience and decided it was time to let down self portraits.
+Then I broadened my experience and decided that it was time to shoot other subjects.
 At this stage I learnt photography.
 I got a new camera and learnt the techniques and the skills.

 Self portraits will be back, but this time I will be the model for the stories I’d like to tell you.
 I wrote a lot in the past and my notebooks need to find a new shape..

 Fine art photographer.. ambidextrous, bilingual and synesthetic.